ituonecosia/bigspring-hugo-startup-theme/exampleSite/content/deutsch/faq/_index.md

 {{< faq "What is CO2-negative?" >}} Ecosia started building its own solar power plants in 2018.
 Thus, clean energy has been provided to the servers ever since to run all Ecosia searches on 100% renewable energy.

-By planting trees and balancing energy use with renewable energies, every search with Ecosia actually removes 1kg of CO2 from the air, making Ecosia a CO2-negative search engine.
-Here's the math: an average search generates around € 0.005 in revenue.
+By planting trees and balancing energy use with renewable energies, **every search with Ecosia actually removes 1kg of CO2 from the air**, making Ecosia a CO2-negative search engine.
+Here's the math: an average search generates around €0.005 in revenue.
 The cost of planting a tree is about 0.25 €, so Ecosia can plant a tree approximately every 45 searches.
 On average, each of these trees will remove 50kg of CO2 from the atmosphere over an expected 15-year lifetime.

 This means that if Ecosia were as big as Google, it could absorb 15% of all global CO2 emissions! {{</ faq >}}